tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * The hope is that creating a trading application from scratch will dispel the somewhat esoteric nature of developing algorithmic trading applications (like those offered commercially), and will allow students to add on additional features in the future, if they desire.

-* By the end of today's lesson, students should have a working trading application that they can use as the foundation for their very own custom trading application, as well as demo to future employers.
+* By the end of today's lesson, students should have a working trading application that they can demo to future employers, and use as the foundation for their very own custom trading application.

 Answer any questions before moving on.